dartlangfr/game-store-codelab/end.md

 Congratulations, you've completed this codelab and have created a single page application with Dart and Polymer.

 ## Feedback
-If you've got a few minutes, would you mind filling out an [anonymous feedback form **TODO**]() on the course so we can improve it in future?
+If you've got a few minutes, would you mind filling out an [anonymous feedback form][feedback] on the course so we can improve it in future?

 ## Bonus user stories